 Read business magazines like the Harvard Business Review, CIO and Human Resources Director to improve your understanding of business strategy.
 Get a firm grasp of analytics and data by completing courses on Udemy.

-As with VAs, accounting and bookkeeping jobs are also subject to offshoring.
-To be competitive, ask yourself – what additional value can you provide, beyond basic number crunching?
+As with VAs, accounting and bookkeeping jobs are also in increased demand.
+But to be competitive, ask yourself – what additional value can you provide, beyond basic number crunching?

 Be specific and clear about how you have made measurable differences.

-Our company has written over 4,000 resumes over the past 9 years, and we have hired over 50 resume writers during this time, so we know a thing or two about doing this job from home.
+Companies I’m involved with have written over 7,000 resumes over the past 10 years, and we have hired over 50 resume writers along the way, so we know a thing or two about being a resume writer.

-Almost 100% of the resume writers who work in this industry work remotely.
+Almost 100% of resume writers work from home.